 The roof is designed with asphalt shingles installed over a predominantly cathedralized ceiling.
 While the shingles will ensure that the vast majority of the liquid rain water and snow melt sheds off the surface, an SBS roof membrane (similar to a W.R.
 Grace Ice and Water Shield) fully adhered to the roof sheathing is installed at the eave locations and completely over the low slope roof areas to protect the roof from ice damming and potential water penetration from wind driven rain.
-A primer may be required to facilitate the adhesion of the membrane to the OSB.
 The overhangs from the roof are designed to extend a minimum of 12 inches from the exterior wall.
 This amount of overhang will provide some protection for the wall elements such as windows and doors that are traditionally common sources of water leakage.
 With the overhangs preventing the wall systems from getting wet, the risk of water intrusion through these elements is greatly reduced.